Twins vs. Cubs Player Props Betting Odds

-The Minnesota Twins host the Chicago Cubs at Target Field on Saturday at 2:10 PM ET.
-Those looking to place a player prop wager can find odds for Byron Buxton, Cody Bellinger and others in this contest.
+Player props are listed for Byron Buxton and Cody Bellinger, among others, when the Minnesota Twins host the Chicago Cubs at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!